Catholic Media Network: History

-CMN was previously known as Philippine Federation of Catholic Broadcasters (PFCB).
+CMN was known as the Philippine Federation of Catholic Broadcasters (PFCB), a radio network founded through the efforts of Fr.
+James Reuter, SJ and Fr.
+George Dion, OMI in 1966.
 The radio network was owned and operated by different Catholic broadcast media corporations.

 In 1997, the name was changed to the Catholic Media Network to suit the network's mission and also the new slogan "The Spirit of The Philippines".

 In October 2017, the House of Representatives threatened not to renew the 25-year franchise of the CBCP's broadcast radio operations (including some of the CMN member stations), citing criticism on the Duterte administration over war on drugs.
 However, CMN's de facto flagship station DZRV, was not part of it as it is operated by CBCP's affiliate Global Broadcasting System, which its franchise was already renewed by the Aquino administration a year earlier.

-Eventually, in July 2019, CBCP broadcast franchise was renewed for 25 years after its respective bill was lapsed into law as President Rodrigo Duterte did not signed it within the period set by the Constitution.
+Eventually, in July 2019, CBCP broadcast franchise was renewed for 25 years after its respective bill was lapsed into law as President Rodrigo Duterte did not sign it within the period set by the Constitution.

 Content

 CMN content varies depending on the station from which it is being broadcast.
 Stations broadcast news, sports, radio drama, and other programs.
-As a network, CMN's mission statement is to use community-based broadcasting to promote New Evangelizing and human development.
+As a network, CMN's mission statement is to use community-based broadcasting to promote New Evangelization and human development.
 Content is anti-abortion, catholic, and community oriented.